-When this is set to on, the components of a multi-dimensional colvar (e.g. one based on cartesian, distancePairs) are treated as multiple observations of a scalar variable.
-This results in the histogram being accumulated multiple times for each simulation step).
+When this is set to on, the components of a multi-dimensional colvar (e.g. one based on cartesian, distancePairs, or a vector of scalar numbers given by scriptedFunction) are treated as multiple observations of a scalar variable.
+This results in the histogram being accumulated multiple times for each simulation step or iteration of cv update).
 When multiple vector variables are included in histogram, these must have the same length because their components are accumulated together.
 For example, if ξ , λ and τ are three variables of dimensions 5, 5 and 1, respectively, for each iteration 5 triplets (ξ_i, λ_i, τ) $(i = 1, \ldots 5)$ are accumulated into a 3-dimensional histogram.